 Just make sure to keep your dog hydrated and to clean up after him or her.
-And check for pests like ticks that might have hitched a ride.
-PetCareRx offers some tips for the perfect hike.
+And afterward, check under fur thoroughly for pests like ticks that might have hitched a ride.
+PetCareRx offers tips for the perfect hike.

 7. Jog with your dog

 Dirima / Shutterstock.com